koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 # Tracing back historical arguments

 In the next section, I'll discuss the counting argument.
 In this one, I want to demonstrate how often foundational alignment texts make crucial errors.
+For example:

-Nick Bostrom's Superintelligence, for example:
+> [!quote] Nick Bostrom's <span class="book-citation">Superintelligence</span>, page 253
 > A range of different methods can be used to solve “reinforcement-learning problems,” but they typically involve creating a system that seeks to maximize a reward signal.
 This has an inherent tendency to produce the wireheading failure mode when the system becomes more intelligent.
-Reinforcement learning therefore looks unpromising. (p.253)
+Reinforcement learning therefore looks unpromising.

 To be blunt, this is nonsense.
 I have long meditated on the nature of "reward functions" during [my PhD in RL theory](https://arxiv.org/abs/2206.11831).
 [In the most useful and modern RL approaches, "reward" is a tool used to control the strength of parameter updates to the network.](https://www.lesswrong.com/posts/pdaGN6pQyQarFHXF4/reward-is-not-the-optimization-target)[^RL] It is simply _not true_ that "\[RL approaches] typically involve creating a system that seeks to maximize a reward signal."
 There is not a single case where we have used RL to train an artificial system which intentionally “seeks to maximize” reward.[^RLauth] Bostrom spends a few pages making this mistake at great length.[^support]
 [^RL]: Here’s a summary of the technical argument.
 The actual PPO+Adam update equations show that the "reward" is used to, basically, control the learning rate on each (state, action) datapoint.
 That's roughly[^rough] what the math says.
 We also have a bunch of examples of using this algorithm where the trained policy's behavior makes the reward number go up on its trajectories.
 Completely separately and with no empirical or theoretical justification given, RL papers have a convention of _including the English words_ "the point of RL is to train agents to maximize reward", which often gets further mutated into e.g. Bostrom's argument for wireheading ("they will probably seek to maximize reward").
 That's simply unsupported by the data and so an outrageous claim.